 - Any project that receives 25 or more penalty points will not be eligible to compete or attend the State Conference.
 The registration fee will be refunded at the 50% refund rate.

-- All entries must be digitally uploaded by Midnight, February 11, 2021 through the Chapter Registration Portal.
-Complete instructions on how to upload projects will be provided in January.
+- All entries must be digitally uploaded between February 12 and Midnight, February 16, 2021 through the Project Submission Portal.
+Complete instructions on how to upload projects will be posted by February 5.

 - Michigan DECA staff will upload all entries to TurnItIn.com to be screened for plagiarism.
-The entries will be screened by Michigan DECA staff by February 22, 2021.
+The entries will be screened by Michigan DECA staff.

 - Michigan DECA will send the entries to judges that have volunteered to evaluate written events prior to the State Conference.

 - Other individuals will be recruited to evaluate the presentation at the State Conference.
 Michigan DECA staff will print the executive summary for each judge hearing the presentation at the State Conference.
 The two scores will be added together to determine the State Champion for each section.

 - Any project that receives penalty points at the State Conference must be corrected prior to being submitted at the International Conference.
 Projects competing at the International Conference will not be submitted online.
 They must be printed and placed in the proper folio as per the event’s guidelines, and turned in during the competition’s briefing period.

 Michigan DECA will follow the DECA Guidelines for all written events.
 Due to the virtual nature of completion this year, some of the processes we use for the events have changed.
 These changes are outlined below: